 Atopic, or Inhaled, Allergy Treatment

 As with food allergies, the trick to resolving allergies caused by environmental factors is to find out what is causing the allergy.
 Is it mold?
 Dust?
 Pollen?
 Seasonal allergies?
 Skin tests can clarify what’s causing the allergies.
 Atopic allergies in pets can sometimes be treated with a series of allergy injections, which work by slowly getting your cat or dog accustomed to the allergen.
 (People with allergies to environmental factors -- including cats and dogs -- can also have this kind of treatment.)
 The drawback to this hyposensitisationtreatment is that the process is quite long, taking months or years to complete, and it’s not guaranteed to be effective.
+In some cases, oral medications like Atopica can help.
 While treatment can be challenging, there are many options for relieving the symptoms:

 - Antihistamines: For seasonal allergies to grass and pollen, the same antihistamines (like Benadryl) that you’d take to treat your own allergies can help your pet’s symptoms dissipate.
 Note that you should always consult a vet before giving your pet over-the-counter medication to determine the correct dosage.

 - Remove Allergens: It’s not always possible, but you can strive to remove or lessen allergens within your pet’s vicinity.
 For instance, if you pet is allergic to dust and dust mites, frequent vacuuming and laundering of pet bedding can help resolve symptoms.